25 Fun Facts About the NCAA Tournament

 The March Madness bracket is one of the beautiful equalizers in the world of sports prognostication.
 When it comes to making predictions, we're all equal parts genius and fool.

-March 17th kicks off the most intense, compelling and unpredictable four-day stretch in all of sports.
-64 teams will enter the ring but only 16 will emerge.
+March 14th kicks off the most intense, compelling and unpredictable six-day stretch in all of sports.
 Dick Vitale will yell through your television about how awesome it is.
-Craig Sager will wear a suit that was repurposed from a Brady Bunch davenport.
+We'll fondly recall the late Craig Sager, who never failed to flash a suit repurposed from a Brady Bunch davenport, and we'll welcome new courtside color.
+Sixty-eight teams will enter the ring but only sixteen will emerge.
 And from that Sweet Sixteen will rise a champion.

 But beyond that, nothing is guaranteed.